razeware/einstein/readme.md

 An explanation and example object configuration for each element is as follows:

 ```
-Section: Element to define the start of a group of subjects
+Section: Define the start of a group of subjects

 {
   "elementClass": "light-green-1",